Understanding claims

 1Based on customer covers in force across Group, Retail and Direct and there may be duplicate lives insured.

-* Claims statistics based on total claims paid under TAL Life Limited insurance products between 1 April 2021 and 31 March 2022.
+* Claims statistics based on total claims paid under TAL Life Limited and TAL Life Insurance Services Limited insurance products (including funeral insurance) between 1 April 2023 and 31 March 2024.

 We understand that making a claim can be a daunting experience, that’s why your dedicated claims consultant will be there to support you.